 Management Model for Agencies

-An agency builds a Bing Ads application for their company to manage the campaigns of their advertising clients.
+An agency builds a Bing Ads API application for their company to manage the campaigns of their advertising clients.
 Agencies may manage some or all aspects of an advertiser account.
 When sending the invitation to manage a client account, the agency may specify whether the client or agency is responsible for billing.
-For more information about becoming an agency, see Get Started as an agency with Bing Ads or the Resources for agency partners.
+For more information about becoming an agency, see the help article Managing your clients as an agency with Microsoft Advertising or Resources for agency partners.

 The client account must be set up for post-pay billing.
 Prepaid accounts are not supported for management by agencies.

 The following figure shows two clients managed by an agency.